 On this page I present the story of the Shattockes in England, from the beginning of written records until the massive diaspora of Shattockes to the English colonies.
 We were a wandering horde.

-Our Ancestors in West Somerset
+Our West Somerset Homeland

 Somerset is shown outlined in red.
 Shattockes are found in western Somerset.